ThomasApplewhite/LexGame/Documentation/DevelopmentRetrospective.md

 - Learn how to spell 'Receive'.
 It's spelled "Recieve" in 90% of the game.
 - Figure out a better documentation methodology.
 Having a markdown compatible doc scheme is a good idea, but setting up your docs to easily turn into a GitHub wiki would be better!
 Also something that is easier to do automatically. idk just make it a bit easier on yourself.
 - Careful with signals!
 Just, like, in general.
 Changing them can be a pain!
+- Make sure that your "server" repository is origin!
+Makes things easier that way!
+- Devise a more efficient way to do file handling/documentation outside of Godot.
+The editor doesn't seem to be equipped for that out-of-the-box.
+Maybe there can be an extension for that?
+Or, at least, you can figure out something better than just mark-down files and the folder viewer.
+Maybe some scripts would help.
+You know bash, you could do it.